CoolSuraj/Docker-study/spring-boot-docker/readme.md

 To make sure your app actually picked up the dockerlocal profile, check the logs:
 Bash
 docker logs my-app-instance

 Look for a log line near the start that says:

-The following profiles are active: dockerlocal Intellij provide in built services to run app on Docker The Simple Way —--
+The following profiles are active: dockerlocal

+Intellij provide in built services to run app on Docker

+The Simple Way —--

 For this add dockerfile and docker-compose.yml in the same folder i.e in target where jar is present after →         mvn clean package -DskipTests

 Use docker-compose up -d -build command
 To build and run the jar

-And then if you want to see the logs →  docker logs -f my-api-container To Stop you can use →  docker-compose stop
+And then if you want to see the logs →  docker logs -f my-api-container

+To Stop you can use →  docker-compose stop

 To remove container and stop → docker-compose down

-And container and volume removal → docker-compose down -v If you want to remove unused and dangling images → docker image prune If you want to remove unused and dangling images verbose → docker image prune -a If you want to remove image completely → docker rmi <image-name>
+And container and volume removal → docker-compose down -v

+If you want to remove unused and dangling images → docker image prune

+If you want to remove unused and dangling images verbose → docker image prune -a

-convert this info into readme.md file copy pastable format also if I have done mistake or typo fix it
+If you want to remove image completely → docker rmi <image-name>
 _____________________________________________________________________________
 ## 1. Build the JAR